Covercy

 Covercy is trusted by:

-Everything you need to know
+Everything you need to know about profit distribution

 In commercial real estate investing, profit distribution usually depends on the type of investment vehicle (like an LLC, Limited Partnership, or Real Estate Investment Trust) and the specific terms of the investment agreement.
 Below is more information about Limited Partnerships and LLCs, but please note that these are generalized explanations and the specifics can vary depending on the particular arrangement.